Emerald (2025 TV series)

-Emerald is a United Kingdom kids show developed by Harriet Munchester.
-It is a spin-off of Isadora Moon and the second television series.
+Emerald is a British children's television series developed by Harriet Munchester.
+It is a spin-off of Isadora Moon.

 Premise

-Emerald's life is change forever from being a regular mermaid living with her dad and his girlfriend above their restaurant to inheriting a princess stepsister and becoming a princess herself when her Mum marries the Sea King!
-Navigating this new world, living between two homes and being part of a blended family, is all new to Emerald, but luckily Theodore the Sea Unicorn and Shelly the Sea Turtle are there to help her with the transition and provide plenty of laughs along the way.
+Emerald's life is changed from being a mermaid living with her dad and his girlfriend above their restaurant to inheriting a princess stepsister and becoming a princess herself when her Mum marries the Sea King.
+She navigates this new world, living between two homes and being part of a blended family.
+Theodore the Sea Unicorn and Shelly the Sea Turtle help her with the transition.